codepath/android_guides/Displaying-Images-with-the-Glide-Library.md

 ## Networking

-By default, Glide uses the [[Volley|Networking with the Volley Library]] networking library.
+By default, Glide uses [HttpUrlConnection](https://guides.codepath.com/android/sending-and-managing-network-requests#sending-an-http-request-the-hard-way) to handle network requests.
+Integration libraries can be used to use Volley or OkHttp.
+See [this guide](https://bumptech.github.io/glide/int/about.html) for more information.

 ### Using with OkHttp